Chat with us, powered by LiveChat

 What a sitter should do during difficulty:

 The sitter should not argue with what the journeyer is experiencing, or try to fast-forward through it.
-It’s important for the sitter to feel regulated, as our nervous systems are contagious, in both directions.
-If the sitter stays grounded, that groundedness becomes available to you, the journeyer.
+It’s important for the sitter to feel regulated, as our nervous systems are connected.
+If the sitter stays grounded, that groundedness becomes available to the journeyer.

 Knowing that a reliable and mature tripsitter can respond if something goes wrong can relax the mind before and during the journey.